Political views of Generation Z

-Generation Z (or Gen Z for short), colloquially also known as zoomers, is the demographic cohort succeeding Millennials and preceding Generation Alpha.
-Researchers and popular media use the mid-to-late 1990s as starting birth years and the early 2010s as ending birth years.
-This article focuses specifically on the political views of Generation Z.
+Generation Z (or Gen Z), colloquially referred to as 'zoomers' in the West, is the demographic cohort succeeding Millennials and preceding Generation Alpha.
+Researchers and popular media use the mid-to-late 1990s as starting birth years and the early 2010s as ending birth years, with the generation generally being defined as people born from 1997 to 2012.

-Generation Z is generally alike to Millennials on political and social issues.
-Generation Z has been reported to be "progressive and pro-government", though this narrative has been challenged, particularly in Europe.
-The generation is largely in favor of LGBT rights, gender equality, and access to abortion.
-Economically, Generation Z has a more favorable outlook on socialism than previous generations.
-Gen Z varies largely by country on whether to make it easier for legal migrants to live and work in their home countries.
+In the late 2010s, Generation Z was often portrayed as a progressive cohort, showing strong support for social issues, such as climate change mitigation.
+The generation has been described as "pro-government" and sometimes referred to as "the most progressive generation ever."

+This perception has been challenged in Europe and the United States where Gen Z voters have supported right-wing populist parties as well as left-wing populist parties.
+The political divide within Gen Z has become increasingly pronounced along gender lines in some countries.
+According to Politico, age may play a large role in political ideology of Gen Z depending on how young they were during world events such as the COVID-19 pandemic.
+Older members of Gen Z leaned progressive while younger members were more conservative, particularly in the United States.

-Movements associated with Generation Z so far include School Strike for Climate and March for Our Lives, though the generation's influence on such movements is disputed.
-In contrast with older generations who mainly receive news from television news, Generation Z receives their information primarily from social media.
+Movements associated with Gen Z so far include fourth-wave feminism, School Strike for Climate, March for Our Lives, Students Against Discrimination and Pro-Palestine movement.
+Gen Z protests have toppled governments in Asia and Africa, and are associated with internet activism.

+Contrary to older generations, who mainly receive news from television news, Generation Z receives their information predominantly from social media.

 Voting patterns

-A consistent trend in much of the Western world since after World War II is that older people are more likely to vote than their younger countrymen, and they tend to vote for more right-leaning or conservative candidates.
 According to Sean Simpsons of Ipsos, people are more likely to vote when they have more at stake, such as children to raise, homes to maintain, and income taxes to pay.
-The generational gap of political positions could be due to the fact that today's youths grew up in different sociopolitical environments from their parents and grandparents that make them more likely to go to university, correlating with socially liberal views on certain issues.
-Millennials are also the first generation to own less than their predecessors at the same age, and with Gen Z exhibiting similar trends, economically redistributive policies tend to be popular with this generation.
+The generational gap of political positions could be due to the fact that today's youths grew up in different sociopolitical environments to their parents and grandparents - environments which make them more likely to go to university, correlating with socially liberal views on certain issues.
+Since Gen Z are the second generation to own less than their predecessors at the same age, after Millennials, economically redistributive policies tend to be popular with the generation.

-However, in recent years, in tandem with more members of Generation Z being able to vote in elections, the youth vote has increased.
-Additionally, Generation Z challenges the left-ward trend in many countries, especially in Europe.
-GenZers are typically left sided and lean more towards socialistic support when it comes to political stance in America.
+In recent years, a political gender gap between Gen Z men and women emerged, with Gen Z men leaning towards conservatism and right-wing populism, and women leaning towards support for progressive and left-wing policies and left-wing populism, a gap that has been detected by various research and numerous countries, but more predominantly in Argentina, Brazil, the United States and South Korea.

+In South Korea, men under 40 and especially under 30 tend to have strong anti-feminist tendencies, dubbed Idaenam.
+South Koreans under 40 tend to have more conservative views as opposed to people in their 40s and 50s, but less so than the voters 60 and older.